rebortg/vyos-eveng/README.md

     python main.py ssh HOSTNAME

-The lab must run, for example after a `run` command failed.
+This is only possible if a `run` command fail and the lab is up.